8e7an/dotvim/NOTES.md

 `e` Move to the end of the next word (punctuation considered words).

-`E` Move to the end of the next word following whitespace (including punctuation).
+`E` Move to the end of the next word following white-space (including punctuation).

 `0` Move cursor to the start of the line.